samueltthomas/compactjs/README.md

 My goal with this library is to keep everything short and simple instead of being semantic.
 Hence all of the methods are defined with very short names.
 Also I would like the library to be as minimalistic as possible.
 So currently I have implemented only some of the most commonly needed functions.

-Compact JS is not intented to be a competitor for any other library out there.
+Compact JS is not intended to be an alternative for any other libraries out there.
 It's just a project that I created to enhance my JavaScript skills and to contribute something to the community along the way.
 I hope that this will be useful for you in some use cases where other libraries may be an overkill.

 ## Example